 Larger/Longer/Wider Size Board

-+ Easy to ride on small to medium and weaker waves
++ Easy to paddle for small to medium, and weaker waves.

 Short Size Board